You are your Children’s First Teacher

-- Work with your children until the teaching becomes a part of the child’s normal routine.
+Work with your children until they have integrated the learning and it becomes part of their usual behavior.
 Children need and deserve your help, especially when they are facing a challenge or a rough patch.
 And they will continue to need your help as they grow and develop.

 But the reality is that you will be needed a lot over the course of the 18 or more years that your children are living with you to help, remind, teach and support them as they grow and mature.
 Remember that raising children is a process that takes years.

 There may be times when you have thought your children ought to be able to do certain things and yet they refuse to do them.
 Or when they have really wanted to perform certain tasks but were not capable.

 You wonder what is going on: you thought they were mature enough to manage the task and you are baffled by the roadblocks to having your children do what you would like them to do or what they themselves would like to do.

 Part of the explanation for this puzzle lies in understanding the concept of maturity, which is determined by how capable a person is and how motivated he is.
 Things go most smoothly when your children are both capable and willing in regard to a task.

 For example, if they have the finger dexterity to play the notes on the piano (capable), and they are eager to practice their weekly lessons (motivated), then they may enthusiastically embrace the piano.

 However, situations inevitably arise when your children would really like to do something, but they do not have the skills or knowledge yet to succeed, so they may become frustrated.

 For example, they may be very motivated to play a new song on the piano for a school recital, but do not yet have the expertise or physical dexterity to be able to do so.